-- Flanderization: The movie has his personality rather different from the series.
-In the movie, he's fun loving, but still knows how to think up good ideas.
-However, in the series, Otis is more goofy and incompetent about this "heroism" business.
+- Character Exaggeration: The movie has his personality rather different from the series.
+In the movie, he's fun-loving but still does know how to think up good ideas.
+However, in the series, Otis is a lot goofier and more incompetent about the "heroism" business.

-- Idiot Hero: He dosen't know a thing about leading, but is a hero nonetheless.
+- Idiot Hero: He doesn't know a thing about leading, but is a hero nonetheless.